-During 2015, the Company committed to a plan to review property and equipment within the heavy civil marine construction segment and adopted a plan to dispose of underutilized assets.
-These assets have been separately presented in the Consolidated Balance Sheets as "Assets held for sale" and are no longer depreciated.
+During 2015, the Company committed to a plan to review property and equipment within the marine segment and adopted a plan to dispose of underutilized assets.
 In connection with this disposal, the Company determined that the carrying value of certain of these assets exceeded its fair value, and consequently, the Company recorded an impairment loss of \$1.7 million on those assets during 2015, which included any expected costs to sell.
-Additionally, various other assets were identified as underutilized and will be sold for salvage value.
+Additionally, various other assets were identified as underutilized and were sold for salvage value.
 The Company recorded an impairment loss of \$0.9 million on those assets.
 These losses are recorded in the "Other expense" section of the Consolidated Statements of Operations during the year ended December 31, 2015.
-Approximately \$6.4 million remain as held for sale on the Company's Consolidated Balance Sheets at December 31, 2016.
-The Company expects to dispose of the remaining assets within one year of the balance sheet date.